Table of Contents

 3. The Balance Scorecard • An example of a performance measurement system

-• Business units should be assigned goals and then measured from the following four perspectives: i.
-Financial
+• Business units should be assigned goals and then measured from the following four perspectives:

 ii.
 Customer